 Following these requirements ensures that a person in a wheelchair can reach the device and that the cabinet doesn’t create a hazard for people with visual impairments.
 Getting the height right means you’re removing potential barriers to a life-saving rescue.
 Think of it as the first step in a successful emergency response—making sure the equipment is ready and reachable for anyone who needs to act.
 Let’s break down the specific rules you need to follow to keep your program compliant and effective.

-Meet the 48-Inch ADA Rule
+Follow the 48-Inch ADA Guideline

 The most important measurement to remember for AED placement is 48 inches.
 According to ADA standards, the highest operable part of the AED cabinet, which is typically the handle or latch, should be no more than 48 inches from the floor.
 This isn’t a suggestion—it’s a firm requirement for accessibility.